dcos/dcos-go/cache/README.md

 # dcos-go/cache
-A simple, local, in-memory cache.
+A simple, local, and goroutine-safe in-memory key-value store.

 ## Overview
 dcos-go/cache is a simple, local, in-memory key-value store for caching objects